AhmadEmrani/AhmadEmrani/README.md

 * 💻 I’m currently focused on **backend development**
 * 📊 I love working on **data-related projects**
-* 🧠 Always learning something new in the world of code
+* 🧠 Always learning something new
 * 🤝 Looking to collaborate on innovative backend/data projects

 ### 📬 How to reach me